kyrylo0605/wordpress/wp-content/plugins/bookly-responsive-appointment-booking-tool/readme.txt

 1. In *Bookly menu –> SMS Notifications*, click on "Register" in the login form on the left side of the page;
 2. Top up your balance by one of the standard $10, $25, $50, or $100 amounts (transaction processed by PayPal);
-3. If you use cron for scheduled notifications, make sure to update your cron settings by replacing the current command with the following: wget -q -O - http://[your-domain]/wp-cron.php
+3. To send scheduled notifications please execute the following command hourly with your cron: wget -q -O - http://[your-domain]/wp-cron.php
 4. Choose notification types and build your messages using shortcodes: tick a checkbox, and an editor field will open.
 Write the copy, format it as you like, and add personalized data using shortcodes that you’ll see just below the text edit window.